No organization wants to lose its best employees. And one of the main reasons workers quit is due to lack of advancement.

 - Profit sharing averaged $16,250

-- All CLOs surveyed said they were extremely satisfied on the job
+- All CLOs surveyed said they were extremely satisfied with the job

 - The majority had on-the-job health coverage